Connect with others who understand.

 • Providing or modifying office equipment or devices — or allowing you to provide your own

-Coming up with suggestions for work accommodations to share with your employer can help them understand what you need.
+You can help by offering specific suggestions for work accommodations so your employer understands what you need.

-One MyMSTeam member had a great experience collaborating with their company to find ways to remain working for decades with MS: “I was with this company for two years when I was diagnosed with MS. I was open about my MS from the beginning.
-They offered me telework back in 1974 and provided me a desktop computer,” they shared.
+Some members of MyMSTeam have found solutions with their employer’s support.
+“I was with this company for two years when I was diagnosed with MS. I was open about my MS from the beginning.
+They offered me telework back in 1974 and provided me a desktop computer,” one member shared.
 “A few years later, they built a six-building campus.
 Human resources and the Office of Civil Rights had me go through the entire new campus to ensure that everything was disability-accessible.
 I worked there for a total of 40 years, retiring in December 2012 with a full retirement.”

-Focusing on your abilities rather than disabilities and trying to maintain a problem-solving mindset can increase your likelihood of staying employed.
-Nonetheless, there may come a time when taking a step back is the best option for your physical or mental health.
-If you’re not satisfied with your current work environment and don’t believe changing careers is a viable alternative, you can prepare to leave the workforce.
+There may come a time when taking a step back is the best option for your physical or mental health.
+If you’re not satisfied with your current work environment and don’t believe changing careers is doable, you can prepare to leave the workforce.

 Deciding To Leave Your Job

-People with MS may choose to retire early or quit their jobs for various reasons.
-As the disease progresses, people are more likely to cut back or stop working.
-One member shared, “I had to leave work because it was dangerous to continue.
-I could hardly walk.”
+People with MS may choose to quit a job or retire early for various reasons, especially as the disease progresses.
+“I had to leave work because it was dangerous to continue.
+I could hardly walk,” one member shared.

-A 2022 study from the journal Archives of Physical Medicine and Rehabilitation looked at job retention among people with MS living in the southeast region of the United States.
-The study found that people with MS were more likely to leave physically demanding jobs — those that fall into the category of “production/transportation/materials moving” — than “professional/managerial” jobs.
+A study on job retention found that people with MS were more likely to leave physically demanding jobs — those that fall into the category of “production/transportation/materials moving” — than “professional/managerial” jobs.
 For example, an employer may not be able to accommodate a physical disability if the job requires lifting heavy objects or climbing a ladder.

-It’s important to manage your stress levels when living with MS. “Studies show that negatively experiencing stress can affect MS relapses and worsen MS symptoms,” according to the website Overcoming MS.
+It’s important to manage your stress levels when living with MS. Stress is known to trigger MS relapses and worsen symptoms.

-Sometimes, a person may need to leave a job because of psychological stress as well as MS-related physical symptoms, such as fatigue and vision problems.
-“I left my job and went on Social Security disability 17 years ago,” shared one member.
+Mental stress plus MS-related physical symptoms can sometimes push people out of the workforce.
+“I left my job and went on Social Security disability 17 years ago,” one member said.
 “It was a fight to get it.
 I used to be a telephone rep in a very busy call center for a utility company.
 It was over an hour away, and we answered emergency calls and billing and service.
 People were mean and nasty.
 I was always stressed.
 I was in pain all the time, exhausted from traveling, blind in my left eye, and my speech was messed up (still is).
 It was not good.”

 Making the Right Decision for You